 - mutual assistance in specific investigations, including the coordination of investigations, assistance in unannounced inspections carried out by the Commission, execution of unannounced inspections on behalf of NCAs, exchange of evidence and information, and discussions on proposed courses of action.

-As there is no 'one-stop shop' leniency system in the EU, the ECN also provides for cooperation on this matter, which may include the sharing of information on leniency applications and related documents.
-However, there are limitations, including the requirement of obtaining the consent of leniency applicants to have information and documents transmitted to the Commission or to NCAs.
+As there is no 'one-stop shop' leniency system in the European Union, the ECN also provides for cooperation on this matter, which may include the sharing of information on leniency applications and related documents; however, there are limitations, including the requirement of obtaining the consent of leniency applicants to have information and documents transmitted to the European Commission or to NCAs.

 ii Cooperation outside the ECN

-At the global level, the FCO actively participates in a number of multilateral competition-related organisations, such as the International Competition Network and the Organisation for Economic Cooperation and Development, to exchange views on broader policy and enforcement issues, and to establish recommended practices.
+At the global level, the FCO actively participates in a number of multilateral competition-related organisations, such as the International Competition Network (ICN) and the Organisation for Economic Cooperation and Development (OECD), to exchange views on broader policy and enforcement issues and to establish recommended practices.

 Jurisdictional limitations, affirmative defences and exemptions